 Releases > Moodle 2.7 release notes

-These are just minimums.
-We recommend keeping all your software updated.
+These are just the minimum supported versions.
+We recommend keeping all of your software up-to-date.

 - Moodle upgrade: Moodle 2.2 or later (if upgrading from earlier versions, you must upgrade to 2.2.11 as a first step)

 - PHP version: minimum PHP 5.4.4 (always use latest PHP 5.4.x or 5.5.x on Windows - http://windows.php.net/download/), PHP 7 is NOT supported

 - Ghostscript should be installed for pdf annotation.

 Moodle supports the following database servers.
 Again, version numbers are just the minimum supported version.
 We recommend running the latest stable version of any software.

 |Microsoft Internet Explorer||9||Latest||Version 10 is required for drag-and-drop upload of content from outside the browser into Moodle|

 Screen reader support

 We now support and test on two screen reader configurations (MDL-44002).